-Participation in the SICO Plans by any person, and the amount of such participation, was at the sole discretion of SICO's Board of Directors.
-None of the costs of the various benefits provided under the SICO Plans have been paid by AIG, although AIG has recorded a charge to reported earnings for the deferred compensation amounts paid to AIG employees by SICO, with an offsetting entry to additional paid-in capital reflecting amounts deemed contributed by SICO.
+Participation in the SICO Plans by any person, and the amount of such participation, has been at the sole discretion of SICO's Board of Directors.
+None of the costs of the various benefits provided under the SICO Plans has been paid by AIG, although AIG has recorded a charge to reported earnings for the deferred compensation amounts paid to AIG employees by SICO, with an offsetting entry to additional paid-in capital reflecting amounts deemed contributed by SICO.
 The SICO Plans provide that shares currently owned by SICO may be set aside by SICO for the benefit of the participant and distributed upon retirement.
-The SICO Board of Directors may permit an early payout under certain circumstances.
-Prior to payout, the participant is not entitled to vote, dispose of or receive dividends with respect to such shares, and shares are subject to forfeiture under certain conditions, including but not limited to the participant cash in lieu of shares of AIG common stock.
+The SICO Board of Directors currently may permit an early payout of units under certain circumstances.
+Prior to payout, the participant is not entitled to vote, dispose of or receive dividends with respect to such shares, and shares are subject to forfeiture under certain conditions, including but not limited to the participant's voluntary termination of employment with AIG prior to normal retirement age.
+In addition, SICO's Board of Directors currently may elect to pay a participant cash in lieu of shares of AIG common stock.
 See also Note 7(f) herein.